ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 - [Vector](#vector-loas): One or more LoAs, represented by a vector value, are represented.
   - Holder's MAY support this mechanism.

-In accordance with **[FAPI-RW]**:

--  *READ* operations SHALL only be allowed where __at least__ an LoA of 2 has been achieved which demonstrates, as outlined in the [Entity authentication assurance framework] (https://www.itu.int/rec/T-REC-X.1254) **[X.1254]**, that:
-  - There is *some confidence* in the claimed or asserted identity of the entity.
-This LoA is used when moderate risk is associated with erroneous authentication. *Single-factor authentication is acceptable*.
-- *WRITE* operations SHALL only be allowed where __at least__ an LoA of 3 has been achieved which demonstrates, as outlined in the [Entity authentication assurance framework] (https://www.itu.int/rec/T-REC-X.1254) **[X.1254]**, that:
-  - There is *high confidence* in the claimed or asserted identity of the entity.
-This LoA is used where substantial risk is associated with erroneous authentication.
-This LoA shall employ *multifactor authentication*.

 <a id="ordinal-loa"></a>
 ## 10.1.
 Single Ordinal
 A Single LoA value is carried in the `acr` claim which is described in [section 2](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) of **[OIDC]**.

+ - *READ* operations SHALL only be allowed where __at least__ an LoA of 2 has been achieved.
-An LoA of 2 is represented by the URI: `urn:cds.au:cdr:2`
+   - An LoA of 2 is represented by the URI: `urn:cds.au:cdr:2`
    - 	The authenticator used to attain this level MUST conform with the Credential Level `CL1` rules specified under the [Trusted Digital Identity Framework](https://www.dta.gov.au/our-projects/digital-identity/join-identity-federation/accreditation-and-onboarding/trusted-digital-identity-framework
 ) **[TDIF]** Authentication Credential Requirements specification.

+ - *WRITE* operations SHALL only be allowed where __at least__ an LoA of 3 has been achieved.
-An LoA of 3 is represented by the URI: `urn:cds.au:cdr:3`
+   - An LoA of 3 is represented by the URI: `urn:cds.au:cdr:3`
    - The authenticators used to attain this level MUST conform with the Credential Level `CL2` rules specified under the [Trusted Digital Identity Framework](https://www.dta.gov.au/our-projects/digital-identity/join-identity-federation/accreditation-and-onboarding/trusted-digital-identity-framework
 ) **[TDIF]** Authentication Credential Requirements specification.